Field Trip Opportunities

 1. Visitor Center Tour – 1 hour

 This tour is for groups of 90 or smaller.
-Do to visitor center display construction the scavenger hunt will not be available until May.

 The visitor center tour consists of three 20-minute rotations of an age appropriate scavenger hunt, watching a video about the park or short hike, and a naturalist presentation which might focus on any of the following topics: information about Great Salt Lake, wildlife, birds, ecology, plants and geology.